kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 As a Kueue administrator I want to ensure more important jobs running on more stable resources.
 This can happen in case that there are normal and spot instances in my cluster.
 In this case I prefer my high priority jobs not running on spot instances.
-If high priority jobs can preempt jobs in normal ecs before try spot instances, stability can be achieved.
+If high priority jobs can preempt jobs in standard instances before trying spot instances, stability can be achieved.

-My use case can be supported by set `flavorFungibility` to `BeforeNextFlavor`  in the Kueue configuration.
+My use case can be supported by setting `flavorFungibility` to `BeforeNextFlavor`  in the Kueue configuration.

 ### Notes/Constraints/Caveats (Optional)